KongZ/piggy/docs/demo.md

 ### Create demo pod

 Now piggy-webhooks pod is ready, create a pod with annotations to piggy-webhooks service, secret name, and aws-region.
-You can see a yaml file at [demo/proxy/pod.yaml](https://github.com/KongZ/piggy/tree/main/demo/proxy/pod.yaml)
+You can see a YAML file at [demo/proxy/pod.yaml](https://github.com/KongZ/piggy/tree/main/demo/proxy/pod.yaml)

 ```yaml
 apiVersion: v1